SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/general-concepts.md

 ### Communicating current status

-Devices are responsible for communicating their current status to Cumulocity IoT.
+Devices are responsible for communicating their current status to {{< product-c8y-iot >}}.
 Status is usually communicated in the device's own managed object.
 We provide specific fragments for each capability.
 The device must update this data whenever it detects a change to its local state.

 In practice this usually means that a device should publish its local state concerning all of its supported capabilities during startup, when it was requested to change its local state, and whenever any external change was detected.